Our Approach to Migraine Relief and Occipital Neuralgia Treatment

 What is occipital neuralgia?

 In occipital neuralgia, the occipital nerves that run from the top of the spinal cord up through the scalp are injured or inflamed, which is what causes the painful headache symptoms.
-In addition to pain, these headache sufferers can feel tenderness or diminished sensation around the area of the nerve.
+In addition to pain, these headache sufferers can feel tenderness or diminished sensation around the nerve area.

 What is the difference between occipital neuralgia and migraine headaches?